benjamin-wright/meal-planner-ai/docs/design/data-model.md

 1. **Category**
    - Name must be unique
    - Name cannot be empty or whitespace only
-   - sortOrder, if provided, must be non-negative
+   - sortOrder must be non-negative

 2. **Unit**
    - Name must be unique